hanilozmen/Unity-9-Patch-Slicer/README.md

 <img src=".res/images/img2.png" width="600" />
 <img src=".res/images/img1.png" width="600" />

-There are two slice operation: with replace feature and without replace.
-Aware of that if you perform with replace, your original image will be overriden.
+There are two slice operations: replace enabled & disabled.
+Important: If you perform with replace enabled, your original image will be overriden.

 Note: If you don't use replace, you may apply the following procedures.